sapegin/washingcode-book/manuscript/book.md

 We were able to separate all low level code and hide it in another module.

-It may feel like I prefer a small function, or even a very small function, but it’s not true.
-Reasons to extract code into separate functions here are different levels of abstraction and code reuse.
+It may feel like I prefer a small functions, or even a very small functions, but it’s not the case.
+The main reason to extract code into separate functions here is a violation of the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
+The original function had too many responsibilities: getting special offers, generating cache keys, reading data from cache, storing data in cache.
+All of them with two branches for our two brands.

+## Tables or maps

 One of my favorite techniques of improving (read avoiding) conditions is replacing them with tables or maps.
 In JavaScript it’s an object.

+We’ve just done this as a part of our special offers example refactoring.
+Let’s have a look at a simpler example now.
 This example may be a bit extreme, but I actually wrote this code 19 years ago:

 <!-- prettier-ignore -->
 ```js